De-cluttering – It's a thing at the moment.

 Half a box of A4 sized sticky labels.
 (Not A4 sheets of sticky labels, but sheets of A4 sized labels!
 I reckon it was about £40 worth.)
 No one could remember them ever being used, or ordered.
 No one could think up a good use for them, publicly, but after exhibiting them on our collective ‘Thrown by Friday’ table they were gone by Wednesday.
 Someone must have thought of a use for them, or they must ‘spark joy’ for them.

 We found packets of triangular pencil grips (75p each) to assist children in learning how to hold a pencil correctly with a tripod grip.
 And then a couple of boxes of triangular barreled pencils (£2.00 per box).
 They went off to support SEND work and handwriting interventions.
 That should save a part-order and keep waste out of landfill.

-Vivid coloured art paper and card, found by the ream, was so instantly popular once colleagues knew we had unearthed it, had to be shared out equally, and has found engaging uses in every classroom.
+Vivid coloured art paper and card, found by the ream, instantly popular once colleagues knew we had unearthed it, had to be shared out equally, and has found engaging uses in every classroom.

 Reams and reams of squared paper (which is printed with a baffling range of square dimensions) was doled out gleefully.
 There is a fear that this may have simply moved clutter from one place to another rather than get it out of the ‘house’, but the action has supported the process and intention.